Basri & Salma in a Never-Ending Comedy

 Basri & Salma in a Never-Ending Comedy (Basri & Salma dalam Komedi yang Terus Berputar) is a 2023 short film directed, written, and edited by Khozy Rizal.
 It stars Arham Rizki Saputra and Rezky Chiki as the titular roles.

 It had its world premiere at the 2023 Cannes Film Festival, being the first Indonesian short film to compete for the Short Film Palme d'Or.

+The short film can be watched fully on Rizal's official Vimeo channel.

 Premise

 Basri and Salma have been married for five years and feel pressured by those around them to have children, despite their busy lives with their odong-odong (kiddie ride).